 That’s where proactive analytics come into play.
-By getting more holistic and predictive insights into your IT environments, you can anticipate future issues in people, process, and technology so that you can avoid blind spots and better serve your customers.
+By getting more holistic and predictive insights into your IT environments, you can anticipate future issues with people, process, and technology so you can avoid blind spots and better serve your customers.

 What Is Reactive IT Reporting?

-Reactive IT reporting can be defined as reporting that is KPI based, without the ability to dig deeper.
-Follow-up questions take a long time to answer because they require pulling data together from one or more source systems.
-The result of this long lead time to answer follow up questions is that changes that need to made are delayed potentially weeks or months.
+Reactive IT reporting can be defined as reporting that is based on Key Performance Indicators (KPIs) without the ability to dig deeper, and follow-up questions take a long time to answer because they require pulling data together from one or more source systems.
+The result of this long lead time to answer follow up questions is that needed changes are delayed for potentially weeks or months.

-With reactive IT reporting, goals are often set every month, quarter or year, and the organization just has to wait to see if set goals are met.
-This often results in too much attention and too many resources being dedicated to goals that end up not being important.
+With reactive IT reporting, goals are often set every month, quarter or year, and the organization has to wait to see if set goals are met.
+This often results in too much attention and too many resources being dedicated to goals that end up being unimportant.

 What’s more, the data collected in reactive reports is used to simply determine if a goal was met.
 It doesn’t tell a story of how a goal was or wasn’t met, and what steps could have been taken to address issues as they appeared.

-With reactive IT reporting, only 57 percent of critical IT issues are detected and addressed before they impact the business.
-Questions may take weeks to answer, and issues are ot surfaced until the end of the reporting period.
-Because of this delay, IT departments may be bogged down with fixing repetitive issues instead of providing services that help meet business objectives.
+With reactive IT reporting, only 57% of critical IT issues are detected and addressed before they impact the business.
+Questions may take weeks to answer, and issues don’t surface until the end of the reporting period.
+Because of this delay, IT departments may be bogged down fixing repetitive issues instead of providing services that help meet business objectives.

 Why Proactive Analytics Give IT Teams More Control Over Outcomes